rotundasoftware/cartero/README.md

 ### The Asset Library

 Some assets are needed by many different pages and / or are supplied by third parties.
-Keep all of these common assets in one or more **_Asset Libraries_**, grouped into directories, called **_Bundles_**, that may contain JavaScript files, stylesheets, templates, and even images.
+Keep all of these common assets in one or more **_Asset Libraries_**, grouped into subdirectories, called **_Bundles_**, that may contain JavaScript files, stylesheets, templates, and even images.
 Additionally, each bundle may have meta-data such as any dependencies on other bundles.
 Take the following example library:

 ```
 assetLibrary/